mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 Testing - Opening https://mattyimry.github.io/Discover-Sri-Lanka_MS2/
 Result - Google Map loads correctly with custom markers, correct location (Sri Lanka), correct zoom and controls.
 All Google map controls on the map are working as expected.

-Expected - Google Map search box to return item that Users searched for.
+Expected - Google Map search box to return items that Users searched for.
 Testing - Entered "Hotel" in search box.
 Result - Google Map return markers on map for hotels.
 Testing - Entered "Restaurant" in search box.
-Result - Google Map return markers on map for restaurant.
+Result - Google Map return markers on map for restaurants.

 Expected - User search facilities in search box.
 Clicking on Google searched marker.
 An info window opens with information for the facility searched, clickable links and icon.
 Testing - Clicked searched marker, info window opens with correct facility's information and clickable link.